Older Adults and Seniors Resources

 Ontario Renovates Program

-Do you need funding for necessary renovations, additions, or other changes to your home to make it a safer and more comfortable place for you to live?
+Do you need funding for necessary renovations, additions, or other changes to your home to make it a safer and more comfortable place for you to live in?

-The Ontario Renovates Program opens for applications in April.
+The Ontario Renovates Program opens for applications in the spring.
 This program focuses on providing “crucial financial assistance to low to moderate-income households, focusing on seniors aged 60 or older and individuals with disabilities.”

-There is limited funding, which is reviewed and given on a first come-first serve basis.
+There is limited funding, which is reviewed and given on a first-come, first-served basis.

 Learn more about eligibility, how to apply, and who to contact by visiting the Housing Programs & Services page below on the City of London’s website.